rkapl123/ExchangeSetOOF/docs/README.md

 If any such appointment is found, ExchangeSetOOF replaces the template's date placeholder with the respective end date and (if wanted) also start date.
 The languages used for the replacement of the date placeholders is hardcoded german and english (this can be configured in ExchangeSetOOF.exe.cfg, see below).
-The automatic reply (out of office) is being scheduled to start from the Start Date of the OOF appointment and end on the End Date of the OOF appointment.
+The automatic reply (out of office) is being scheduled to start from the Start Date of the absence appointment (`OOF_StartDate`) and end on the End Date of the OOF appointment (`OOF_EndDate`).

-If no such appointment is found and the internal and external replies both contain a template specification (default being hardcoded to "VORLAGE:", this can be configured in ExchangeSetOOF.exe.cfg, see below), the replies are stored in the registry as a template, which is being restored after the OOF period has passed.
+If no such appointment is found and the internal and external replies both contain a template specification (default being hardcoded to "VORLAGE:", this can be configured in ExchangeSetOOF.exe.cfg, see below), the replies are stored in the registry as a template, which is being restored after the absence period has passed.

 ## Configuration (language placeholder and calendar):
 Two language placeholder settings can be configured in the accompanying file ExchangeSetOOF.exe.cfg together for filling the templates with the actual dates: